apos/m5-stack-dsc/README.md

 ![grafik](https://user-images.githubusercontent.com/456034/174562941-4f69c490-f526-4d45-b619-8e785456c81f.png)

 ### Troubleshooting on compilation
-Since there could occur a lot of problems depending on your setup, the could be compiling errors.
+Since there could occur a lot of problems depending on your setup, compile likely errors - this is no reason to give up.
 Please read them carefully (duplicate libraries, missing libraries, code error in line ...) and Google.
-You will find a solution :-)
+You will find a solution :-) I can not support you in this case because this is no beginners course in arduino.

 # SkySafari Setup